Hey There - I'm Caroline!

 As a musician, my #1 goal is to teach and help others through my passion for music education.
-I believe in teaching and performing to be a whole musician.
-A whole musician is one who not only studies the music on the page, but also has a foundation of music theory, history, mental coaching, and problem solving.
+I believe in teaching and performing to be a well rounded-musician.
+A well-rounded musician is one who not only studies to be a great flute player, but also has a foundation of music theory, history, mental coaching, and problem solving.
 A truly successful musician has a firm understanding of these tools to enhance their performance skills.

 Students in my flute studio benefit from this well-rounded philosophy and transform into confident musicians.
 These valuable life lessons can be translated into other areas of their lives and aid them into becoming successful people.

-Caroline Fitzpatric is currently the Adjunct Professor of Flute at Northern Kentucky University and a frequent university guest lecturer, most recently at Fresno State University and Ohio Northern University and University of South Carolina.
+Caroline Fitzpatric is currently the Adjunct Professor of Flute at Northern Kentucky University and a frequent university guest lecturer, most recently at Fresno State University, Ohio Northern University and University of South Carolina.
 Caroline enjoys lecturing on the topics of Music Entrepreneurship and Flute Pedagogy and is passionate about preparing the next generation of music educators to be successful musicians.

 Apart from her university work, Caroline founded Fitz Flute Studio, which keeps her busy with 25+ flute students in the Cincinnati area.
-Her students consistently participate in Ohio and Kentucky All-State and District Honor Bands, Cincinnati Youth Wind Ensemble, OMEA Solo and Ensemble, and Flute Competitions.
+Her students consistently participate in Ohio and Kentucky All-State and District Honor Bands, Cincinnati Symphony Youth Orchestra, Cincinnati Youth Wind Ensemble, OMEA Solo and Ensemble, and Flute Competitions.
 Students of the Fitz Flute Studio are commonly at the top of their flute section at school and are ahead of the curve.
 The studio collaborates as a flute choir and annually perform a pre-concert to the Cincinnati Pops Orchestra for their Holiday Pops performances.